grazhopper/svndumptool/README.txt

 Merges multiple dumpfiles into one.
 It does this by reading all dumpfiles at the same time and always adding the revision with the oldest revision date to the output dumpfile.
+Use 'svndumptool.py check -a -d dumpfile' to check that actions and dates in the merged file make sense.

 svndumptool.py merge [options]